How to use Avoma’s MCP server to analyze meetings

 Step-by-step: Connect your AI tool to Avoma’s MCP server

-We'll use Claude Desktop as an example here, but these steps apply to any AI tool that supports MCP connections.
+We’ll use Claude Desktop as an example here, but the same MCP configuration works for ChatGPT and any other AI tool that supports MCP connections.

 Step 1: Add Avoma's MCP server to your config